troy-west/apache-kafka-three-ways/README.md

 An Open Source Apache Kafka Workshop provided by [Troy-West](http://www.troywest.com), available as a [guided, full day workshop with your team](http://www.troywest.com/workshops).

-Project programming materials provided in Java and Clojure :heart_eyes:.
+Project programming materials provided in Java and Clojure :heart_eyes:

 # Goal

-To learn the fundamentals, ergonimics, trade-offs, and maturity of Apache Kafka as:
+To learn the fundamentals, ergonomics, trade-offs, and maturity of Apache Kafka as:

  1. A Message Broker.
  2. A Streaming Compute Platform.